 Heritage Tour — the main circuit

 This is not an ordinary bus tour where you follow a voice-over.
-You choose your language, you can pause, replay a sequence, and ask questions to the guide present on board.
+You choose your language, you can pause, review a sequence, and ask questions to the guide present on board.
 The pace is human — we stop, we look, we understand — and the video guide provides a depth that most voice-over tours cannot match.

 Silk Tour — pagoda and silk weaving